-People who are infected with an influenza virus may develop a serious condition called sepsis.
+People who are infected with an influenza virus may develop sepsis.
 Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Doctors have found that rates of sepsis and severe sepsis tend to go up during so-called flu season.

 There are different types of influenza.
 There is the annual seasonal influenza and others, such as the H1N1 influenza, avian flu, swine flu, and so on.